 Design Ideas for More Formal Vegetable Gardens

-STEP 3: Pencil in Your Blueprint
+Step 3: Draw Your Blueprint

 - Measure your space and plot it out on graph paper to get the right dimensions